-If you find it difficult to listen to TV or radio, your Hearing Care Professional should be able to give you advice on available accessories to enhance your listening capabilities for TV and radio.
+If you find it difficult to listen to TV or radio, ask your Hearing Care Professional for more information regarding the Oticon ConnectLine system and other available accessories.

 4. In group conversations

 Group situations are usually accompanied by a greater degree of background noise, and are, therefore, naturally more difficult to cope with.
 In such situations, therefore, focus your attention on the person you want to hear.
 If you miss a word, ask the speaker to repeat.